gregm123456/person_clicker/build_plan.md

 - README.md               # deploy instructions, editing config, mpremote steps

 Files intended to be edited on-device: `config.json`, `demographics.json` (if desired), and `secrets.json` (secrets.json is not added to VCS; template only).

+Note about local secrets for deploy-only workflow: in addition to the `secrets.json.template` kept in the repo, the project will support a developer-managed `secrets.local.json` file that is listed in `.gitignore` and is never committed.
+This local secrets file allows fully-configured deployments (no manual edits on the Pico) by keeping credentials off VCS while still allowing `mpremote fs put` to push the file to the device.
+The README will describe how to create `secrets.local.json` from the template and how to exclude it from git.

 ---